Restricted Stock Unit (RSUs) Strategy Guide

 - Vested: When shares vest, you become the owner of the equivalent of units that vested.

 - How Taxes Work: You are taxed at the time your RSUs are vested at ordinary income tax rates.
-If you hold onto the shares, future growth or loss will be treated as Capital Gains/Losses
+If you hold onto the shares, future growth or loss will be treated as Capital Gains/Losses.
+(Brackets provided later in the guide)

 - Termination: At termination, you lose unvested RSUs unless your vesting schedule is accelerated at termination (common with workforce reduction packages).

-Stock compensation can be very valuable to employees and the employer because having an owners’ interest in the company you work for can increase productivity and job satisfaction.
-Stock compensation is also a built-in investment plan for employees, which allows them to realize the potential of having assets that work for you.
+Stock compensation can be very valuable to employees and the employer.
+Having an owners’ interest in the company you work for can increase productivity and job satisfaction.
+Stock compensation is also a built-in investment plan for employees.
+This allows them to realize the potential of having assets that work for you.

 One threat that most employees often ignore is the real possibility that the stock may go down.
 A company’s stock can go down for many reasons, but here are just a few: